The Swedish Tiger

-"The Swedish Tiger" was the eleventh episode of the first series of the British television series, Upstairs, Downstairs.
+"The Swedish Tiger" is the eleventh episode of the first series of the British television series, Upstairs, Downstairs.
 The episode is set in October 1908.

 "The Swedish Tiger" was among the episodes omitted from Upstairs, Downstairs initial Masterpiece Theatre broadcast in 1974, and was consequently not shown on US television until 1989.

-It is generally considered the weakest episode of the series, due to its muddled dialogue and confusing nature.
+A website dedicated to the series considers it the weakest episode of the series, due to its muddled dialogue and confusing nature.